igrr/pa1010d/CONTRIBUTING.md

 This project uses [pre-commit hooks](https://pre-commit.com/) to perform code formatting and other checks when you run `git commit`.

 To install pre-commit hooks, run `pip install pre-commit && pre-commit install`.

+You also need to install `doxygen` — it is used by one of the pre-commit hooks.

 If a pre-commit hook has modified any of the files when you run `git commit`, add these changes using `git add` and run `git commit` again.